MapcreatorIO/api-docs/source/v1/api.html.md

 }
 ```

-All JSON responses from the API a wrapper in a base object.
+All JSON responses from the API is wrapped in a base object.

-Be sure to include an `Accept: application/json` header, otherwise errors like `401, 403 & 404` will either return HTML or redirect you to the login page.
+Be sure to include an `Accept: application/json` header, otherwise errors like `401`, `403` & `404` will either return HTML or redirect you to the login page.

 # Query Parameters